Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Abstract

 \section{Abstract}

-Modeling controllable aspects of the environment enable better prioritization of interventions and has become a popular exploration strategy in reinforcement learning methods.
+Identifying controllable aspects of the environment has proven to be an extraordinary intrinsic motivator to reinforcement learning agents.
 Despite repeatedly achieving State-of-the-Art results, this approach has only been studied as a proxy to a reward-based task and has not yet been evaluated on its own.
-We show that solutions relying on action prediction fail to model important events.
+Current methods are based on action-prediction.
 Humans, on the other hand, assign blame to their actions to decide what they controlled.
-Here we propose Controlled Effect Network (CEN), an unsupervised method based on counterfactual measures of blame.
-CEN is evaluated in a wide range of environments showing that it can identify controlled effects better than popular models based on action prediction.
+This work proposes Controlled Effect Network (CEN), an unsupervised method based on counterfactual measures of blame to identify effects on the environment controlled by the agent.
+CEN is evaluated in a wide range of environments showing that it can accurately identify controlled effects.
+Moreover, we demonstrate CEN's capabilities as intrinsic motivator by integrating it in the state-of-the-art exploration method, achieving substantially better performance than action-prediction models.